Defining the Role of Product Marketing

 And yet, despite executing their newfound responsibilities to the best of their ability, others in the organization become upset because deliverables and impact don’t meet expectations.
 The problem isn’t that their skills prevent them from helping the company reach its strategic or revenue goals; it’s that there is a mismatch between expectations and the authority they are given.
 At the root of the problem: Executives aren’t aligned on why product marketing is there, key stakeholders aren’t briefed before the role is implemented, and the job is so poorly designed that it is difficult for anyone to succeed.

 This situation will be frustrating for everyone, but it’s especially disappointing, and ultimately infuriating, for your product marketer.
 When this situation unfolds, and a product marketer loses confidence, they usually leave the company within a year.
 Not only will your company lose money on the hire, but it will also slip back into the swamp of chaos and misalignment you were trying to escape.
-The good news is that you can prevent this by providing adequate training (certifications like Pragmatic Marketing) for green product marketers, working alongside them, setting an attainable plan and celebrating early wins.
+The good news is that you can prevent this by providing adequate training (certifications like Pragmatic Institute) for green product marketers, working alongside them, setting an attainable plan and celebrating early wins.

 When I consult with companies that experience rough starts or high turnover in product marketing, they often get defensive and blame the new hire.
 I hear, “It wasn’t the right fit” 80 percent of the time.
 And, they’re wrong 80 percent of the time.
 If you think it’s the person without assessing the impact gap—the expectations you’ve set for them compared with what you’ve given them and how you’ve supported them—you’re probably wrong.
 And your next product marketer will either fail or get frustrated and leave, too.